jacobleehei/gontcip/README.md

 ## :dart: About

 GoNTCIP is a libary fully written in Go.
-It is written following NTCIP1203 version-v03 (https://www.ntcip.org/file/2018/11/NTCIP1203v03f.pdf).
+It is written following NTCIP1203 version-v03 (https://www.ntcip.org/file/2018/11/NTCIP1203v03f.pdf) logical interface.
 It provides the standardized dialogs that fulfill various requirements.

 ## :sparkles: Features